 Approximately one in every 68 children has autism.
-Despite its prevalence, the condition remains greatly misunderstood, and as a result, there are countless things people get wrong about autism.
-The incorrect assumptions come less from ignorance and more from a lack of education about the condition, as well as a dearth of accurate representation in movies and television shows.
+Despite its prevalence, the condition remains greatly misunderstood, and as a result, there are countless things misconceptions about autism.
+These incorrect assumptions come less from ignorance and more from a lack of education about the condition, as well as a dearth of inaccurate representations in movies and television shows.

 People With Autism Don't Understand Emotions